 What you should keep in mind, though, is that walking too – like any exercise – needs to be done right if you want to make the most of it.
-Here are some do’s and don’ts to keep track of so you are walking correctly.
+Even if you are not walking to burn calories, a proper form is a must since it prevents injuries related to posture or stress.
+Here are some dos and don’ts to keep track of so you are walking correctly.

 Avoid breathing in through your mouth.
 Stick to inhaling through your nose, relaxing your stomach as you do this.
 You should be able to feel the air filling your lungs, right to the very lower sections.

-To breathe out properly, feel your belly flatten as you exhale, pushing the air out of your lungs until it whooshes out of your mouth.2
+To breathe out properly, feel your belly flatten as you exhale, pushing the air out of your lungs until it whooshes out of your mouth.

 It is tempting to look down as you walk, watching your feet as they stride forward.
 But that is not the best position as far as posture goes.